tc39/eshost/README.md

-## es-host-wrapper
+## eshost

-Es-host-wrapper is a library for executing ECMAScript code uniformly across any ECMAScript host environment.
-Es-host-wrapper consists of a wrapper around the various ways of executing a host and processing its output (called a Runner) and a runtime library for host-agnostic scripts to use.
+eshost is a library for executing ECMAScript code uniformly across any ECMAScript host environment. eshost consists of a wrapper around the various ways of executing a host and processing its output (called a Runner) and a runtime library for host-agnostic scripts to use.

-For a CLI tool that uses this library to make comparing ECMAScript hosts super easy, see [eshost](https://github.com/bterlson/eshost).
+For a CLI tool that uses this library to make comparing ECMAScript hosts super easy, see [eshost-cli](https://github.com/bterlson/eshost-cli).

 ### Installation

 ```
-npm install es-host-wrapper
+npm install eshost
 ```

 ### Supported Hosts